splintersuidman/blur/README.md

 ## How to build from source
 ### Required
-- xcode-8 command line tools,
+- xcode-8 command line tools
-- imagemagick,
+- imagemagick
 - chunkwm

 ### Build process